tekknolagi/tekknolagi.github.com/_posts/2021-01-14-inline-caching.md

 You may wonder, "how is it that there is an instruction for loading arguments but no call instruction?"
 Well, the interpreter does not support calls.
-There is only a top-level function, `eval_code`.
+There is only a top-level function, `eval_code_uncached`.
 It takes an object, evaluates its bytecode with the given arguments, and returns.
 Extending the interpreter to support function calls would be another good exercise.

 The interpreter implementation is a fairly straightforward `switch` statement.
 Notice that it takes a representation of a function-like thing (`Code`) and an array of arguments. `nargs` is only used for bounds checking.

-There's this `Frame` object that is used to keep state like the program counter (`pc`) and stack pointer (`stack`).
+There's also this `Frame` object that is used to keep state like the program counter (`pc`) and stack pointer (`stack`).
 I am omitting some of its helper functions (`init_frame`, `push`, `pop`, `peek`) for brevity's sake, but they do nothing tricky.
 Feel free to look in the [repo][repo] for their definitions.

 ```c
 typedef unsigned char byte;